j98222/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-2.The interval 835 is on average across all the days in the dataset and contains the maximum number of steps
+2. The interval 835 is on average across all the days in the dataset and contains the maximum number of steps

 ```r
 mean_steps_by_interval[which.max(mean_steps_by_interval$steps),]$interval